-- Today's rank: #1,529 (141 babies born)
+- Popularity in 2018: #1,529 (141 babies born)

 The success of two Judys in Hollywood helped spur this name up the list.
 The Golden Era’s most recognizable starlet, Judy Garland, who starred in 1939 classic “The Wizard of Oz,” and Judy Holliday, who won an Academy Award for Best Actress in 1949’s “Born Yesterday.”
 The name Judy derives from the name Judith, which in Hebrew translates to “Jewish woman” from the tribe of Judah.